astronomer/docs/astro/develop-project.md

 ## Apply changes to your project

-The Astro CLI makes it easy to quickly apply and test changes to your Astro project.
-Depending on the file that you change, you might have to restart your local Aiflow environment to apply the change.
+The Astro CLI lets you quickly apply and test changes to your Astro project.
+Some file changes require a restart of your local Airflow environment.

 ### DAG code changes